jwillinghalpern/fm_rainbow_log/README.md

     fmrl -c path/to/config.json
     ```

-2. (recommended if you always want the same config) save the file in your config directory at these locations and then fmrl will use that by default:
+2. or... (recommended if you always want the same settings) save the file in your config directory at these locations and then fmrl will use that by default:

 - Mac: `$HOME/Library/Application Support/fm_rainbow_log/config.json`
   - example: /Users/Alice/Library/Application Support/fm_rainbow_log/config.json